postqode/awesome-postqode/workflows/README.md

 -   **[Create Technical Spec](./documentation/create-technical-spec.md):** A structured template for creating a comprehensive technical specification document.

+### 🚀 DevOps

+A collection of workflows for DevOps processes, such as setting up CI/CD pipelines.

+-   **[Setup CI/CD Pipeline](./devops/setup-cicd-pipeline.md):** A high-level guide for setting up a basic CI/CD pipeline.

 ### ✨ Examples

 -   **[Component Generator](./examples/component-generator.md):** An example workflow for generating a new React component with TypeScript, tests, and styles.